 Designated and CSA approved volunteer parent coaches who are assigned to a specific region pool will work with your child.
 Typically, 1-2 head coaches will be assigned to each group/team, with one of those coaches being designated as the RGC (Region Group Coordinator).
 We are always looking for more volunteer parent coaches!

-For the 2021 Fall Season, festival days will start in mid September.
-All festival days will be held at Hallowing Point Park (Prince Frederick, MD) on field HPP18.
+For the 2023 Fall Season, festival days will start in September All festival days will be held at Hallowing Point Park (Prince Frederick, MD) on field HPP18.

 Any other questions that you may have that have not been addressed above may be sent to firstname.lastname@example.org